calebjmatthews/endless-desert/concept.md

   - Use hawk scrip to send out more hawks than the single daily hawk
   - Buy as many things from the Hawk Bazaar as you wish
   - When sending out a hawk, see a suggested price based on the average of the last ten? successful trades, excluding outliers?, and lacking recent trades the total value of the resources to be traded
+  - For early game when there are few players, have auto-generated trades from "Shades"?

 ## Building Limits
   - Initial stage, 6 to start: 3 special, 1 housing, 2 material